-- Field Roast en croute: J cannot go a Thanksgiving without one of these!
+- Field Roast en croute: My partner cannot go a Thanksgiving without one of these!
 It’s my favorite of the vegan turkey products, too, because I’m not so big on meat replicas and this is more of it’s own thing.
 Also, this was the only thing not homemade.

 - Mushroom walnut stuffing

-- Creamy roasted garlic mashed potatoes: my mom made all the potatoes vegan (earth balance and almond milk), and J stirred some of his cashew garlic cream into only half of it since some of the diners have a garlic aversion.
+- Creamy roasted garlic mashed potatoes: my mom made all the potatoes vegan (earth balance and almond milk), and my partner stirred some of his cashew garlic cream into it.

 - Spiced orange cranberry sauce